TRT in the UK

 How much testosterone does a male naturally make?

-What are the issues when dosing is large and infrequent in TRT?
+What are the issues with large dosing in TRT?

 HCG and TRT microdosing